emusenule/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files
 	The command displays the 10 newest files in the current directory.
 13-unique
-	that takes a list of words as input and prints only words that appear exactly once.
+	that takes a list of words as input and prints only words that appear exactly once 14-findthatword
+	The command display lines containing the pattern “root” from the file /etc/passwd